TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   6\.
 2018 EPA-estimated 29 city/41 highway/34 combined mpg for Camry L. Actual mileage will vary.
 *   7\.
 2018 EPA-estimated 29 city/41 hwy/34 combined mpg for Camry L. 28 city/39 hwy/32 combined mpg for LE, SE, XLE 4-Cylinder and XSE 4-Cylinder.
 22 city/33 hwy/26 combined mpg for XLE V6.
 22 city/32 hwy/26 combined mpg for XSE V6.
 51 city/53 hwy/52 combined mpg for Hybrid LE. and 44 city/47 hwy/46 combined mpg for Hybrid SE and Hybrid XLE.
 Actual mileage will vary.
 *   8\.
 2020 Prius Prime EPA-estimated 55 city/53 hwy/54 combined mpg.
 Actual mpg will vary based on driving habits, weather, temperature and road/traffic conditions.
 For more information on mpg, please see www.fueleconomy.gov.
 *   9\.
-2020 Prius Prime EPA-estimated 133 combined MPGe.
+2020 Prius Prime EPA-estimated 133 combined MPGe when fully charged.
 Actual MPGe will vary.
 Battery capacity will decrease with time and use.
 See www.fueleconomy.gov.
 *   10\.
 2017 EPA-estimated mileage.
 Actual mileage will vary.
 *   11\.
 2017 EPA-estimated 19 city/27 highway/22 combined mpg for Sienna FWD.
 Actual mileage will vary.
 *   12\.
 2017 EPA-estimated 54 city/50 highway/52 combined mpg for Prius.
 Actual mileage will vary.